-al year old - female - political science major - senior a: what is the value to myself for abidining a political science degree 1 a: what is the value for myself for analyma a political Science degree A Political Science for me has been a guidance A Political science for me has been a guidance in the sense of my beliefs and values.
-I have always wanted to tollow the path of advocary always wanted to tollow the path of advacacy but doing it in a way that has value which is where the qualatative and quantatative aspects play a role.
-Being immersed in a program play a role.
-Being immersed in a pragram where people have different views on different aspects allowed me to become more open minded when learning or rearing others talk.
-Throughout the classes I have taken hone of the professor have been passionate as the positical science. when learning or rearing others talk.
-Throughout the classes I have taken hone of the professor have been as passionate as the political ecience. professor. ethnicity I race: nispanic / lating
+A political science for me bay been a autobar

+A Political science for me has been a guidance in the sense or my beliefs and values.
+I have always wanted to follow the path of advacacy but doing it in a way that has value which is where the qualatative and quantatative aspects play a role.
+Being immersed in a program where people have different views on different aspects allowed me to become more open minded when learning or hearing others talk.
+Throughout the classes i have taken in one of the professor have been approximate as the political ectence.

-Mala Art /
+ethnicity (race: nispanic / lating

+Male Asian Amarian Eliza

-Male, Aslan American Filipino
+Male, Aslan American, Filipino 20

-2 2

-Social Science
+Social Science Sophmore

-Sophmore

-2.11
+What is the value of rather this dama?

-1. What is the value of getting this degree?
+2. What is the value of getting this degree?

-5 2 To get a well-steady earning job after
+-> To get a well-steady earning ob after -> Becoming more knowledgable and aware of all recety forces Meaning

--> Becoming more knowledgable and aware of all variety forces.
+-> Becoming more knowladgable and aware of all variety forces.
 Meaning

-instead of focusing was one state of the

-instead of focusing upon one state of mind; you can consider and factor

 all PDV's.
 Learning issues that seemed harmless

--> Unlike thinking upon philosophy which basis is to logical behavior
+= Unlike thinking upon philosophy which basis is to byrcal behavior

-cos social science is more empirical research; this program may
+as social science is more empirical research; this program may

-fose the two to discover the finalized "whole" We all may Mink
+Fuse the two to discover the finalized "whole", We all may Mink

 and believe but then can prove amongst opinion and experiment.

-- The chance to interstand yourself and comprehend with others
+The chance to inderstand yourself and comprehend with others

 1

 1

-M

-23

-Political science

-Tr.
-Hispania/White (Brain)
+U tor

+0

+ň

+· · ·

+1

+-

+r

+N

+36
-The overall value behind a PS. degree is often an idea that gets underminded.
-Every interaction on this rack involves two parties, trade, politics, gender, government (kind) and we study the process of interaction between one party/group with another.
-We have been conditioned to look at things with perspective, gathering as much liknowledge as we need to properly assess both parties views, motives, beddings, and how interaction will play out.
-We are conditioned to question everything and speak out what is right or wrong through opinion, expression, and debate.

-In all honesty.
-It is almost guaranteed that the prior skills listed can be used to only further improve the political/social world in which we live in for the better.
+M 23 Political same Hispanic/White (Brain JC The overall value behind a PS. degree is often an idea that gets underminded.
+Every interaction on this rack involves two parties, trade, politics, gender, genernment (kinda) and we study the process of interaction between one party/group with another.
+We have been conditioned to look at things with perspective, gathering as much Knowledge as we need to properly assess both parties views, motives, backings, and how interaction will play out.
+We are conditioned to guestion everything and Speak out what is right or wrong through opinion, expression, and debate.
+In all honesty, It is almost guaranteed that the prior skills listed can be used to only further improve the political/Social world in which we live in for the better.
+37

-Race: Hispanic
+Race'.
+Hispanic

-Gender female Age: 19 major: Political Science level: Sophmone What is the value that this program withhold?
+Gender: Femiale Age: 19 Major: Political Science level: Sophimule What is the value that this program withmoul?
 What is the value of this program to you?

-The Value of this program to me is that

-It allows Me to be an expert on things

-Such as Critical leading will thing, Politics, and

-to which almonstrates to employers how

-Useful and well rounded & ear be within

-the work place.
-ALSO, this program teached

-the things that I didn't know before

-like things in regard to politics and

-history.
-ALSO, it teaches you things that

-not only happened in history, but what

-hoppening how in this day in age.

-Outall, this program is Something that is

-truly valuable to not only me but to others,

-because it prepares us of whats to

-Come within the future.
+The Value of this program to me is that It allows me to be an expert on things Such as Critical reading luciting, Politics, and to which alemonstrates to employeers how Useful and writ rounded & con be within the Work place.
+ALSO, this program teacher Me things that I dian't know before like things that I dian't know before like things in regard to politics and history.
+ALSO, it teaches you things that not only happened in history, but whats happening how in this day in age.
+Outall, this program is Something that is truly valuable to not only me but to others, pecause it prepares us of whats to come within the future.